 competence and experience relating to the enhancement of the learning experience

-To ensure impartiality and that potential conflicts of interest are identified and resolved prior to appointment, departments or partner institutions should not nominate anyone to whom the following applies:
+To ensure impartiality and that potential conflicts of interest are identified and resolved prior to appointment, departments/schools or partner institutions should not nominate anyone to whom the following applies:

 previous External Examiners for taught courses (unless exceptional circumstances apply and five years have elapsed since their last appointment)